What to expect from your 401(k) provider

 All profit sharing plans are subject to IRS reporting requirements.
 This includes keeping the plan up to date with new laws, performing nondiscrimination tests, filing an IRS Form 5500 return each year, and providing benefit statements and other plan information to participants at least annually.
 Self-employed persons with no employees are not required to file returns until the plan has $250,000 in assets.
 A professional pension plan administrator should usually be retained to perform these annual reporting functions.

 An Independent 401(k) Advisor Will Make Your Life Easier

-When you enlist the services of a Raymond James 401(k) advisor, you gain a valuable ally and time-saving resource who will help you develop and maintain a solid strategy for your retirement plan.
+When you enlist the services of a Hajdari Group 401(k) advisor, you gain a valuable ally and time-saving resource who will help you develop and maintain a solid strategy for your retirement plan.
 Plus, you will receive personalized attention and involvement at the level you want and need.
 Our goal is a win-win 401(k) relationship.
 This relationship will be meaningful only if we maintain it over the long term by focusing on your needs, continually meeting your expectations and making you an advocate of our valuable 401(k) advisory services.